Startup Accelerator vs Incubator: Differences and Things to Consider

 Business incubation is all about the very beginning of a startup's journey.
 So, if you're a "newbie" founder with an idea or concept but without experience or a team, then such long-term, non-profit programs can provide you with all the needed knowledge and guidance to get the product off the ground.

-• Incubators offer early-stage startups mentorship, business and legal advice, and office space.
+• Incubators offer early-stage startup mentorship, business and legal advice, and office space.

 • They can help form and nurture your product as you go through the project discovery phase and possibly even aid in building an MVP.